Heresy of the Judaizers: Terminology and beliefs

 Their nickname arbitrarily presupposed their adherence to "Judaism", even though most of Skhariya's followers had been ordinary Russians of Russian Orthodox faith and low-ranking Orthodox clergy and had never confessed Judaism.
+Some scholars suggest that the pejorative label of "Judaizers" was given to scare off potential members.
 Almost all we know about their religious beliefs is found in accounts left by their accusers.
 This makes it rather difficult to determine the exact beliefs of the adherents, since the aim of the accusers was to blacken the name of the "sect" and crush it.
 According to most accounts though, the Belief of Skhariya renounced the Holy Trinity and the divine status of Jesus, monasticism, ecclesiastic hierarchy, ceremonies, and immortality of soul.
 Some adherents also professed iconoclasm.
 The adherents also promoted the idea of "self-authority", or the self-determination of each individual in matters of faith and salvation.
-Priests Denis and Aleksei were considered ideologists of this heretical movement.
+The priests Denis and Aleksei, who converted from Russian Orthodoxy to Judaism, were considered ideologists of this movement.

 History

-In the late 15th and early 16th century, this religious movement spread over Moscow.
-In 1480, even Grand Prince Ivan III himself invited a few prominent adherents to visit the city.
-The Grand Prince's behavior could be explained by the fact that he had sympathized with ideas of secularization and the struggle against feudal division.
-Thus, the Skhariyans enjoyed the support of some high-ranking officials, statesmen, merchants, Yelena Stefanovna (wife of Ivan the Young, heir to the throne) and Ivan's favorite deacon and diplomat Feodor Kuritsyn.
-The latter even decided to establish his own club in the mid-1480s.
+In the late 15th century, the movement had spread to Moscow.
+In 1480, Ivan III himself invited a few prominent adherents to visit the city.
+The grand prince's behavior could be explained by the fact that he had sympathized with ideas of secularization and the struggle against feudal division.
+Thus, the heretics enjoyed the support of some high-ranking officials, statesmen, merchants, Yelena Stefanovna (wife of Ivan the Young, heir to the throne), and Ivan's favorite deacon and diplomat, Fyodor Kuritsyn.
+Many of the adherents of the movement had centred around Kuritsyn, who was the Russian diplomat to Hungary at the time.
+Kuritsyn also authored the Laodicean Epistle, which may have used some aspects of Jewish mysticism known as Kabbalah.

 Despite the growing popularity of this religious movement in Novgorod and Moscow, Ivan III was wary of the fact that it could irreversibly infiltrate broader masses of ordinary people and deprive him of ecclesiastic support in his foreign policy.
 Indeed, a denial of the Trinity and the divinity of Christ would destroy Christianity, while the adherents' opposition to the clergy and the secular authorities would have undermined the entire society.
 This made Ivan III renounce his ideas of secularization and ally with the clergy.